Fort Collins Truck Accident Lawyers

 At the Tenge Law Firm, LLC, we offer free consultations for Fort Collins area truck accident victims.
 When you call, we will listen to your story of the accident, assess the validity of your claim, and determine if we can help.
 Our clients never pay attorney’s fees unless we successfully recover in their case, either through settlement, or at trial.

-Truck accidents can result in serious injuries to those involved, and the economic and personal losses may last a lifetime.
-If you or a family member has been injured in a For Collins area truck accident, the experienced Fort Collins car accident attorneys at the Tenge Law Firm, LLC may be able to help.
+If you or a family member has been injured in a truck accident, the experienced Fort Collins auto accident attorneys at the Tenge Law Firm, LLC may be able to help.
 Contact us at (970) 212-4777, or online, to speak with one of our attorneys today.
-The Tenge Law Firm, LLC has been assisting injured truck accident victims for over 26 years, and we want to help you seek justice.
+We have been assisting injury victims for over 26 years, and we want to help you seek justice.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”